New Bolsover, The Model Village of the Bolsover Colliery Company.

 The village was in draft form in a statement in 1891 and rent was 3 shillings and sixpence for the larger houses and three shillings for the smaller ones.

-Colliers moved out if they ceased employ at the colliery.
+Colliers moved out if they ceased employment at the colliery.

 2009.
 The Castle Overlooks the Village.